No Products in the Cart

 This is what every business owner hopes for when they send a customer appreciation letter.
 Even a small note of thanks can go a long way.
 But what should you write in one and how can it help your business?
 At Simply Noted, the handwriting service for scalable written notes, we know the answer.

 Simply put, appreciation letters to customers are notes expressing your gratitude.
 It doesn't have to be a longform, hand-written piece.
-It can be as simple as a small, handwritten note of thanks.
+It can be as simple as a small, handwritten thank you note of thanks.

 The main goal of writing appreciation letters to clients is to maintain a long-term relationship with them.
 It may not seem like a big gesture, but sending a thank-you note to a customer can alter their shopping experience in a really positive way.
 And if they have a positive experience with your shop or services, they are more likely to return.